KafetzisThomas/SafeArchive/README.md

 **How to Download:** Click the "[Releases](https://github.com/KafetzisThomas/SafeArchive/releases)" link on the right, then on the latest release, under 'Assets' click to download the zip file.
 (You might have to click "Assets" to view the files for the release)

 > * [Server Instructions](https://github.com/KafetzisThomas/SafeArchive/wiki/Server-Instructions)
-> * Windows/Linux installation not necessary if using exe file.
+> * Windows/Linux installation not necessary if using executable file.

 **Note:** No matter the settings, the program runs completely locally on your own machine using the API key and Google Cloud project you created yourself, so even as the program's creator I will never have access to your account.